Author of Trump book contradicts president, says he interviewed him

 Lawyers for Trump had called on the book’s publisher, Henry Holt & Co, to halt the book’s release, originally scheduled for Tuesday.
 Instead, it began sales early.
 As of Friday, “Fire and Fury” was the top-selling book on Amazon.com.

-Customers in Washington lined up in bitterly cold weather to purchase a copy at KramerBooks, which began selling copies at midnight.
-Two bookstores, including KramerBooks, reported selling out of copies as of Friday morning at 10 a.m.
-ET (1500 GMT).
+Customers in Washington queued up in sub-freezing temperatures to purchase a copy at KramerBooks, which began selling copies at midnight.
+The bookstore had sold out of copies as of Friday morning at 9 am (1400 GMT).

 The White House has said the book is riddled with errors.
 Spokeswoman Sarah Sanders, who has called the book trash, said again on Friday that Wolff had talked only briefly to the president and did not have wide access.

-“This is a guy who made up a lot of stories to try to sell books,” she said in an interview on Fox News Channel.
+“This is a guy who made up a lot of stories to try to sell books,” she said in an interview on Fox News.

-In a tweet on Friday, Trump called the book another attempt to smear him since possible collusion by his campaign with Russia’s alleged meddling in the 2016 election, which a special counsel is investigating, “is proving to be a total hoax.”

-“The Fake News Media (Mainstream) and this phony new book are hitting out at every new front imaginable,” Trump wrote.
-Special counsel Robert Mueller has not announced any conclusion to his investigation.

 Charles Harder, Trump’s personal lawyer, in a legal notice provided to Reuters, warned on Thursday of possible claims including libel against Wolff and Henry Holt & Co and threatened to try to block publication of the book.
 Harder also told Reuters that “legal action is imminent” against Bannon.